 The refusal of top leadership to fund security initiatives often translates to explicit, willful risk acceptance.

 Cybercriminals use DoS and DDoS attacks to distrupt services and take down networks and applications by sending overwhelming volumes of malicious traffic to target systems.

 Security teams had best bring their A-game to compete against ever-more sophisticated threat actors as new cyber risks emerge and evolve in 2018.

-The EU General Data Protection Regulation (GDPR) has called for enterprises to assess existing data security policies and procedures.
+The GDPR has called for enterprises to assess existing data security policies and procedures.
 What does this mean for your organization's efforts?